SafeExamBrowser/seb-server/docs/exam_config.rst

 Within the Exam Configuration list page there are two different batch-actions with that it is able to apply one action to many selected exam configurations.

-For list multi-selection documentation see :ref:`List Multi-Selection`
+For list multi-selection documentation see :ref:`List Multi-Selection <listmultiselect>`.

 .. note::
     For all batch actions it is the case that the process try to apply the selected action with a particular selected object.
 If the action is not possible for the respective